 By remaining still and blending in with the substrate of the ocean floor, they can patiently wait for the perfect moment to strike.
 These techniques significantly increase their success in capturing fish and crustaceans.

-Cooperative hunting among Lemon Sharks exemplifies their social behavior and strategic collaboration when pursuing larger or more elusive prey.
+Group hunting among this type of shark express their social behavior and strategic collaboration when pursuing larger or more preys to feed.
 This behavior highlights an advanced level of social interaction, demonstrating how group living enhances their overall hunting success and sheds light on their complex social structures.

-By coordinating their movements and employing tactical strategies, these sharks can tackle challenges that would be difficult to face individually.
-Their cooperative tactics enable them to effectively surround schools of fish or outpace fast-swimming species, reinforcing their ecological roles as apex predators.
+By coordinating their movements and using tactical strategies, these sharks can tackle challenges that would be difficult to face alone.
+Their cooperative tactics enable them to effectively surround big groups of fishes or outpace fast-swimming species, reinforcing their ecological roles as apex predators.

 Observing their interactions provides intriguing insights into their communication methods and social structures, ultimately illustrating the significance of cooperation for their survival and its impact on marine ecosystems.

-Prey selection is crucial for Lemon Sharks, as their jaws and teeth are specifically adapted to capture various marine organisms found in their habitats.
+Prey selection is crucial for lemon sharks, as their jaws and teeth are specifically adapted to capture various sea organisms found in their habitats.
 Their selective feeding behaviors are influenced by the availability of preferred environments, such as mangroves and sandy bottoms, where these sharks commonly hunt.
 These factors are essential in the context of shark habitat and ecological niches.

 Additionally, ecological factors such as competition from other species for the same prey and the overall abundance of the prey species also play a significant role in their feeding behaviors.

-Lemon shark teeth and jaws serve several important functions beyond hunting; they play a role in defense against predators, facilitate social interactions, and assist in self-maintenance.
+Lemon shark teeth and jaws serve several important functions beyond hunting; they play a role in defense against predators, creating social interactions, and assist in self-maintenance.

 1. Defense